robertorcosta/azure-docs.pt-br/articles/networking/connectivty-interoperability-data-plane.md

 ### <a name="path-to-the-branch-vnet-and-on-premises-location-2"></a>Caminho para a VNet do branch e para a Localização local 2

-Como discutimos na [análise do plano de controle][Control-Analysis], a VNet remota não tem visibilidade para a VNet do branch ou para a Localização local 2 de acordo com a configuração de rede.
+À medida que discutimos na [análise do plano de controle][Control-Analysis], a vnet remota não tem visibilidade para a VNet da ramificação ou para o local 2 de acordo com a configuração de rede.

 ### <a name="path-to-on-premises-location-1"></a>Caminho para a Localização local 1